-2019 is the year of the IHSGB Education Initiative!
+2020 continues the IHSGB Education Initiative!

 The IHSGB has committed to providing easier access to education for all owners, riders and lovers of the Icelandic Horse here in the UK.

 At the AGM in November 2018, the IHSGB announced a new initiative to support and organise a number of courses with trainers for Icelandic Horses in a number of locations around the country, which we hope will help horse owners attend a course as close to them as possible.
 The locations we chose to start a pilot scheme were Shetland, Edinburgh, Aberdeen, Dorset, Spalding, Wales and Oxon/Bucks.
+Following the success of the courses, we will repeat the opportunity in 2020.

 The courses will be for 10 people.
 The lessons will be arranged as the instructor wishes but we envisage each lesson will last for approximately 45 minutes.
 The instructors we are using on this pilot scheme are able to teach all levels and are experienced in holding courses: